11/26/2024

 VP Corporate Development

-Thank you Daniel and good afternoon.
+Thank you, Daniel, and good afternoon.
 Thank you for joining our third quarter fiscal year 2025 financial results conference call.
 On the call with me today is Dr. Fermi Wong, President and CEO, and John Young, CFO.
 The primary purpose of today's call is to provide you with information regarding the results for our third quarter of fiscal year 2025.
-The discussion today, the responses to your questions will contain forward-looking statements regarding our projected financial results, financial prospects, market growth, and demand for our solutions among other things.
-These statements are based on currently available information and subject to risks, uncertainties, and assumptions.
+The discussion today, the responses to your questions will contain forward-looking statements regarding our projected financial results, financial prospects, market growth, and demand for our solutions, among other things.
+These statements are based on currently available information and subject to risk. uncertainties, and assumptions.
 Should any of these risks or uncertainties materialize or should our assumptions prove to be incorrect, our actual results could differ materially from these forward-looking statements.
-We are under no obligation to update these statements.
+We're under no obligation to update these statements.
 These risks, uncertainties, and assumptions, as well as other information on potential risk factors that could affect our financial results, are more fully described in the documents we file with the SEC.
 Access to our third quarter fiscal 2025 results press release, transcripts, historical results, SEC filings, and a replay of today's call can be found on the investor relations page of our website.
-The content of today's call, as well as the materials posted on our website, are embryo property and cannot be reproduced or transcribed without our prior written consent.
+The content of today's call as well as the materials posted on our website are Amber Ellis property and cannot be reproduced or transcribed without our prior written consent.
 Before we start the call, we want to inform you of our plans to participate in the following investor events during the fourth quarter.
 On December 3rd, we will be at the UBS Global Technology and AI Conference.
-December 4th at the Wells Fargo TMT Summit.
-On December 5th, we'll be hosting BMP's BUS Tour.
-NASDAQ's London Conference on December 10th and 11th.
-Nomura CES Conference on January 6th.
-And Needham Growth Conference on January 14th.
-And of course, we hope to see you during the multiple cell site analysts hosted tours at our CES exhibition January 7th to January 10th in Las Vegas.
+December 4th, at the Wells Fargo TMT Summit.
+On December 5th, we'll be hosting BMP's bus tour NASDAQ's London Conference on December 10th and 11th, Nomura CES Conference on January 6th, and Needham Growth Conference on January 14th.
+And of course, we hope to see you during the multiple Cell Site Analyst hosted tours at our CES exhibition January 7th to January 10th in Las Vegas.
 Fermi will now provide an update for the quarter.
-John will review the financial results and outlook.
-Then we'll be available for your questions.
+John will review the financial results and outlook, then we'll be available for your questions.
 Fermi?

 speaker